-- 4.2 million Latinos participate in fishing, averaging more outings per year than the general fishing population.
-12% of saltwater fishing participants over the age of six are Latino.29 - The Californian Latino beachgoer is typically a millennial parent with children visiting the beach as part of a large group.
-Their beach-going concerns are related to parking costs, overnight accommodations and the lack of public transportation options enabling their trips to the beach.30 - In Oregon, half of the Latino population participates in coastal activities.
+- 4.4 million Latinos participate in fishing, averaging more outings per year than the general fishing population.55 17% of Latinos participate in fishing, and 12% in boating.56 - The Californian Latino beachgoer is typically a millennial parent with children visiting the beach as part of a large group.
+Their beach-going concerns are related to parking costs, overnight accommodations and the lack of public transportation options enabling their trips to the beach.
+57 - In Oregon, half of the Latino population participates in coastal activities. - Latino or Spanish-speaking people are enthusiastic visitors to parks in the Chesapeake Bay, and at some sites they comprise a significant proportion or majority of park users.
+At Maryland's Sandy Point State Park, for example, a 2015 survey showed that 80% of users identified as Spanish-speaking but only 3% were aware of the facility's nature programs.58

 - More data on the role Latinos play in the marine economy is needed, but it's reasonable to infer the role is significant.
-The states with the largest Latino populations-California and Texas-are also the states with the greatest contributions to the U.S. ocean and coastal economy.31 Three of the top five largest states with Latinos-California, Florida and New York-are among the five largest contributors to ocean-based tourism and recreation. - More than 18 million people in the U.S. visit estuary and coastal waters each year for recreation and tourism.
-Ocean-based tourism and recreation alone, contributes approximately \$124 billion in GDP and 2.4 million jobs. - Nationwide, the leisure and hospitality industry is 24% Hispanic and/or Latino.
-Nearly one third of workers in the U.S. construction industry are Hispanic and/or Latino; as marine construction is concentrated in California, Florida and Texas, Latinos are taking a large part in this ocean and Great Lakes economic sector.32
+The states with the largest Latino populations-California and Texas-are also the states with the greatest contributions to the U.S. ocean and coastal economy.59 Three of the top five largest states with Latinos-California, Florida and New York-are among the five largest contributors to ocean-based tourism and recreation. - More than 18 million people in the U.S. visit estuary and coastal waters each year for recreation and tourism.
+Ocean-based tourism and recreation alone, contributes approximately \$124 billion in GDP and 2.4 million jobs.

+- Nationwide, the leisure and hospitality industry is 24% Hispanic and/or Latino.
+Nearly one third of workers in the U.S. construction industry are Hispanic and/or Latino; as marine construction is concentrated in California, Florida and Texas, Latinos are taking a large part in this ocean and Great Lakes economic sector.60 - Latinos are 50% more likely to live in areas with the highest estimated increases in traffic delays due to coastal flooding.61

-- 83% of Latino voters support setting a national goal of conserving thirty percent of U.S. land, inland waters, and ocean by the year 2030. - Relative to other demographics, Latinos are most likely to find the ocean very important for their emotional well-being. - Latinos are 73% in agreement that the health of the ocean is essential to human survival. - In California, Latinos are more likely than other adults to see plastics and marine debris as a big problem along their local coast, and view urban development as a big problem for wildlife habitats and endangered species. - 62% of Latinos in California are in favor of wind and wave energy projects off the coast.
+- 83% of Latino voters in the West, and 89% in the Chesapeake region, support setting a national goal of conserving 30% of U.S. land, inland waters, and ocean by the year 2030 (known as 30x30).^{62 63} - 89% of Latino voters in the Chesapeake region support the creation of new marine sanctuaries to protect ocean waters and wildlife. - Relative to other demographics, Latinos are most likely to find the ocean very important for their emotional well-being.64 - In California, Latinos are more likely than other adults to see plastics and marine debris as a big problem along their local coast, and view urban development as a big problem for wildlife habitats and endangered species. - 62% of Latinos in California are in favor of wind and wave energy projects off the coast.